-We are seeing a growing number of reviews of our book including the following.
+We are seeing a growing number of reviews of our book (which you can buy here) including the following.

 - Lord Owen CH FRCP, Former UK Foreign Secretary and author of The Hubris Syndrome, on the book's front cover and in 'The House', Parliament's in-house magazine: